x-CK-x/Dataset-Curation-Tool/README.md

 * When resizing, when `resized_img_folder` uses a different folder from the source folder, if the file in the destination folder already exists, it is skipped.
 It does not check if the already existing file has the specified `min_short_side`.
 * When running a new batch using the same save directories for tag files, tag count folders, and save_searched_list, tag files, tag count csvs, and save_searched_lists will be overwritten.

-##### For more information/help on the downloading script, Please see the original backend development project : https://github.com/pikaflufftuft/pikaft-e621-posts-downloader
+##### For more information/help on the downloading script, Please see the original image board downloader script : https://github.com/pikaflufftuft/pikaft-e621-posts-downloader

 ## License